LF-digitala-kanaler/LFDS/content/components/web/system-display/avatar.md

 title: Avatar
 intro: Avatars are used to give a visual representations of the various parties involved in a conversation.
-description: "Avatars are used to give a visual representations of the various parties involved in a conversation. "
+description: Avatars are used to give a visual representations of the various parties involved in a conversation.
 previewImage: /img/avatar.svg
 category: System Display
 tabs: